 You will get a combination of Fit / PEI questions and case interview questions in ALL your interview rounds.
 Your interviewer will typically ask you a one or two Fit / PEI questions (~10mins) and then move on to a case interview (~30 to 40mins).
 We will cover the type of Fit / PEI questions and case interviews you can expect at BCG in details below.

-In addition to fit and case questions, BCG also uses the BCG Potential Test as well as a Written case.
+In addition to fit and case questions, BCG also uses the BCG Potential Test or Online Case as well as a Written case.

 The BCG Potential Test is typically used in FIRST ROUND interviews.
 There are two versions of the test.
 A computer based one which includes 23 questions to be answered in 45mins.
 And a paper based one which includes 53 questions to be answered in 50mins.

 The BCG Potential Test is frequently replaced by BCG's Online Case.
 This version is a shorter assessment, with around 10 questions, which lasts about 30 minutes.
 The questions are open-ended, and you will have to move through them one at a time.

 BCG also sometimes uses a written case in SECOND ROUND interviews.
 So far we have only heard of this being used in the US.
 For this written case, you will be given a set of documents, which you will use to answer case questions.
 You will then have 2 hours to answer these questions in the form of a 3 to 5 slide presentation, which you will have 15mins to present to your interviewer.

 In a recent interview, BCG revealed they were hiring about 1,000 employees per year.
 As you probably know the competition for these spots is fierce.
 The acceptance rate at McKinsey is around 1% according to the firm's Managing Director.
 And we suspect that the intensity of the competition is similar at BCG.

 This probably sounds intimidating.
 But the good news is that in our experience, it can actually become pretty straightforward to succeed at a BCG interview if you prepare in the right way.